goodthebest/Install-Setup-Yiimp-Mining-Pool-Software-Ubuntu-Linux/README.md

 	blocknotify=/var/stratum/blocknotify yaamp.com:port coinid %s

-On the website, go to http://server.com/site/admintest to login as admin.
+On the website, go to http://server.com/site/adminRights to login as admin.
 You have to change it to something different in the code (web/yaamp/modules/site/SiteController.php).
+A real admin login may be added later...

 There are logs generated in the /var/stratum folder and /var/log/stratum/debug.log for the php log.